WhySooooFurious/The-Mac-Repo/README.md

   - When you're near other players, fps drops as well
   - With D3DMetal, V-Sync doesn't work whether turned on or off in-game settings, broken
   - Cracked works a bit better, in terms of usability, No need to use Heroic if using the Epic Games Store for example
-  - Crossover 23.7 breaks the game
+  - Crossover 23.7.1 breaks the game
   - 2560X1600 works at around 45fps
+  - Crossover 24 Beta 2 brings a lot of performance; I'll change these results shortly

 ## Games That do not Work at all